-Everywhere you look online the Coronavirus (or COVID-19) pandemic is mentioned.
+Everywhere you look online, the Coronavirus (or COVID-19) pandemic is mentioned.
 It has been in every headline, every news outlet, on Facebook feeds, even in every email in my junk inbox.
-As an Online Therapist and Life Coach, my clients have been asking, “How do I adjust to this current situation?”
+As an online therapist and life coach, my clients have been asking, “How do I adjust to this current situation?”
 Today I want to provide you with the same advice I share with my clients on resiliency in the face of chaos.
+Don’t forget, we are here to offer you the help and support you need!

 When It’s Out of Your Control

-The world has faced other health and public concerns, however, never on this large of a scale.
+The world has faced other health and public concerns, however, it has never experienced one on this large of a scale.
 It’s scary to read all of the headlines, especially when positivity is rarely reflected in the articles.
+Many people are wondering what they can do to stay sane in a crazy world.

-There are so many new challenges that we are all facing – many challenges that are merely out of our control.
+There are so many new challenges that we are all facing; many of these challenges are simply out of our control.
 How do we individually and collectively move into a new way of doing things when discomfort and uncertainty surround us?

 Focus on the Positive